Valentinian is the Christian Roman Emperor said to have engaged in Polygamy, below is Copy/Pasted from his Wikipedia Page.

 Scholars also like to doubt the alleged Arianism of Valens because of Valens' closeness to Valentinian who was his brother.
 But Valens definitely had a different economic philosophy then his brother being much more fiscally Conservative.
 Brothers can disagree on Religion just as easily if not more so then they do Economics.
 That forcing an Arian Bishop on the Arabs was the reason for Mavia's revolt is pretty hard to deny.

 This also kind of repeats the situation of the children of Constantine.
 Now the fact that in both cases the Nicene got the West while the Arian got the East might make one suspect all Four Emperors were just pandering to the popular winds of their populations.
 But often popular opinion is influenced by the rulers.
-And to me the evidence shows that Arianism wasn't popular with the common people in the east, just among elites in Bithynia.
+And to me the evidence shows that Arianism wasn't popular with the common people in most of the East, just among elites in Bithynia.

 No comments: